tedneward/Azgaarnoth/Classes/Artificer/Armorer.md

   * **Powered Steps**.
 Your walking speed increases by 5 feet.

   * **Second Skin**.
-The armor’s weight is negligible, and it becomes formfitting and wearable under clothing.
-If the armor normally imposes disadvantage on Dexterity (Stealth) checks, the power armor doesn’t.
+The armor's weight is negligible, and it becomes formfitting and wearable under clothing.
+If the armor normally imposes disadvantage on Dexterity (Stealth) checks, the power armor doesn't.

 ## Extra Attack
 Once you reach 5th level, you can attack twice, rather than once, whenever you take the Attack action on your turn.